FemiDeji/Maps/README.md

 # Maps
-This repo contains my codes to create a south-west map from the Nigerian map
+This repo is a project to create a South-West map of Nigeria